The Secret To Good Communication

 • I will continually ask my spouse how I can communicate and listen better to them.

-• I will observe how my friends communicate with hopes of learning some skills to help my communication
+• I will observe how my friends communicate and hope to learn some skills to help me communicate.

 Belief says…